 - Subutex is not meant for long-term use and should be tapered off as soon as treatment and other supportive measures are in place

-If you or a loved one struggle with a substance use disorder, contact The Recovery Village Palm Beach to speak with a representative about how addiction treatment.
+If you or a loved one struggle with a substance use disorder, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment.
 Take the first step toward a healthier future by calling today.